Skip to content

 #Transferring Specific Data Types

 While Android File Transfer handles general files, you may need specialized tools for certain data.
-Check our guides on transferring WhatsApp from Samsung to iPhone, transferring WhatsApp from Samsung to Huawei, and transferring notes from iPhone to Android.
+Check our guides on transferring WhatsApp from Samsung to iPhone and transferring WhatsApp from Samsung to Huawei when messaging history is the target.

 For advanced users, Android root software can provide deeper file system access that bypasses standard transfer limitations entirely.